- 4 boneless, skinless chicken breasts

 - Take the excess heavy duty tin foil that is coming out of the sides of the pan and fold it over the food.
 Use another piece of tin foil to cover the top, creating a well-sealed foil packet.

-- Bake in the oven for 35-50 minutes, depending on how thick your chicken breasts are.
+- Bake in the oven for about 1 hour, depending on how thick your chicken breasts are.

 - Divvy up onto plates, giving each person a chicken breast with loads of veggies & potatoes!
 Don’t forget to top with the liquid BBQ sauce.